When Should You Split in Blackjack: Expert Tips

-What Does It Mean To Split In Blackjack?
+What Does It Mean to Split in Blackjack?

 Any time that you are dealt a pair on the initial deal at the blackjack table, you are eligible to split your cards and create a second hand.
 You can only split when you have a pair with your first two cards and when you do decide to split, you must double your original bet to do so.

-Make sure that you ask the pit boss about the specific splitting rules at your table.
-At most blackjack tables, you can only split your hand one time, even if you draw another pair after the split.
 But at other tables, the rules are more player-friendly, and you can split multiple times, making up to four total hands.
-Knowing the rule set of the table that you are playing at will help guide your splitting in blackjack strategy.
+Knowing the rule set of the table that you are playing at will help guide when you should split in blackjack.

-When To Split In Blackjack?
+When to Split in Blackjack?

-Split: You Have A Pair Of Aces
+Split: You Have a Pair of Aces

 This is the easiest strategy we are going to talk about today, as I am always going to split when I have a pair of aces.
 Even if a dealer has an ace showing, as long as they check their hand for a blackjack before I make my decision as to whether or not I want to split, then I’m splitting.